haoyucode/stigma-state-lvl/README.md

 Project Organization
 ------------

-NOTE: only included what makes sense for know. below is the default cookiecutter data science structure.
+NOTE: only included what makes sense for now. below is the default cookiecutter data science structure.
 TODO: modify this to given directory (e.g., changed some of the src package names, changed docs to markdown from rst (given comfortability using mkdocs -- may not need this but put here just in case))

     ├── README.md          <- The top-level README for developers using this project.